mozilla/bedrock/docs/testing.rst

 Smoke tests
 ~~~~~~~~~~~

-Smoke tests are run on every commit to master as part of bedrocks deployment pipeline.
 These should be considered as critical baseline functional tests.
 (Note: we only run the
 full suite of cross-browser functional tests on tagged commits.
 See :ref:`tagged-commit`).
 If your test should be considered a smoke test you will need to apply a ``smoke`` marker